CuriousPan/CuriousVirtualMachine/README.md

 `NUM_INSTRUCTIONS` NUMBER OF POSSIBLE INSTRUCTIONS<br>

 <br>
-An example of code is present in the `main.cpp` file.
+An example of code is present in the `main.c` file.